ElFeesho/Gojo/README.md

 is it has few (obscure) dependencies, it's portable and easy to port to new systems.
 The main goals are to run code fast and efficiently and ease of coding games.

-### Do you need any help?

-I've got all the prescriptions I need, but code wise I am fine as well.
-What we could do with is some ideas, nothing huge, just things you would like to see available.
-If you want to make example scripts or even tutorials, everything is more than welcome!

-What is needed most is documentation, possibly improved debugging or even a seperate program to debug gojo scripts (which will be easier once a stable 1.0 reference program is released).
-Gojo libraries (written in lua) would be an excellent way to help out.
-Libraries for fancy menus, visual effects, and basic physics engines would be very useful to us and to other gojo game devs.

-## Who made Gojo?

-Gojo was thought up by Zashi (Mathew Hiles) and implemented by Feesh!
-(Chris Sawczuk).